This Day In Literary History

 In 1990, Rita decided to try something different.
 She began a series of mystery novels allegedly co-written by Sneaky Pie Brown - her cat.
 The Mrs. Murphy Series features the adventures of Mrs. Murphy, a tiger cat, and her human companion, Mary "Harry" Haristeen, who live in the small town of Crozet, Virginia.

 In the first novel, Wish You Were Here (1990), someone is brutally murdering Crozet's most prominent citizens.
 Each victim received a postcard before they were murdered, with a tombstone on one side and the message "Wish you were here" written on the back.
 Can Harry and Mrs. Murphy solve the murders?

 So far, Rita Mae Brown has written over two dozen Mrs. Murphy Mysteries.
-Her latest, Probable Claws, was published earlier this year, on May 29th.
+Her latest, Whiskers in the Dark, was published in June.